Position

 Responsibilities:

-• Collaborate with cross-functional teams to support strategic planning and operational decision-making.
+• Collaborate with cross-functional teams to provide intelligence support and insights for strategic decision-making.

 Qualifications

-• Bachelor's degree in Intelligence Studies, Political Science, Criminology, or a related field.
+• Bachelor’s degree in Intelligence Studies, Political Science, Criminal Justice, or a related field.
+A Master’s degree is preferred.

-• Proven experience as an Intelligence Analyst or in a similar role.
+• Proven experience as an Intelligence Analyst or a similar role.

 • Strong analytical and critical thinking skills with a keen attention to detail.